 This entire situation should really make any landlord or agent think about any homes built before 1980 and consider the safety of the entire property before renting it out.

 On another note, but along the same sad theme, comes the issue of sub-letting or non-compliance with ‘Right to Rent’ checks on tenants.
 At Grenfell Tower, so many tenants illegally sub-let their apartments and many of the flats were occupied by migrants and asylum seekers with no paperwork to account for their presence in the building, so the exact number of deaths will, unlikely, never be determined.
 Now, how terrible is that?
 Entire families could have been wiped out because people cut-corners and put greed ahead of safety.

-If you feel that your lettings team could be giving incorrect advice to your landlords, or are guilty of omitting to check electrical safety or turning a blind eye to ‘friends and relatives’ staying with tenants for extended periods of time but not being named on tenancy documents or checked for immigration status, then why not consider one of our JP Gardner & Associates training courses, or inviting me to come and work with your teams to ensure their systems and processes are keeping tenants safe, and business owners out of jail…!
+If you feel that your lettings team could be giving incorrect advice to your landlords, or are guilty of omitting to check electrical safety or turning a blind eye to ‘friends and relatives’ staying with tenants for extended periods of time but not being named on tenancy documents or checked for immigration status, then why not consider inviting me to come and work with your teams to ensure their systems and processes are keeping tenants safe, and business owners out of jail…!